A mattress is one of the most important things you can buy.

 - If you need more muscle support to prevent back pain or aches in the morning, a hybrid might be more suited to your body.

-- If you sleep on your side a lot, you might be more comfortable on the memory foam mattress.
+- If you sleep on your side a lot, you might be more comfortable on a memory foam.

 In addition, if you move about a lot during the night a memory foam might be your winner, This is because the noise isolation features will ensure that your partner doesn’t feel you moving about, helping the both of you sleep better through the night.